yuseinishiyama/yuseinishiyama.com/content/about.en.md

 I majored in philosophy and aesthetics but the beauty of programming languages led me to become a programmer and I've now been working with iOS since 2012.

-When I'm coding, I'm spending some time listening to and making music.
+When I'm not coding, I'm spending some time listening to and making music.
 You can find me playing jazz piano in a pub.

 ## Books